t1v0/upnp-hunter/README.md

 # Author
 - UPnP BHunter plugin was developed by Maurizio Siddu
-- UPnP BHunter plugin was modified by t1v0
+- This version of UPnP BHunter plugin was modified by t1v0

-# Changes
+# Changes in this version
 - Changed MSearch to perform both ssdp:all and upnp:rootdevices since some devices will only respond to one or the other (i.e. Belkin WeMo switch)
 - Fixed unsigned integer conversion error when creating byte array
 - Modified the UI to expose services and actions directly and show the full request in a text area with the option to send to either repeater or interpreter